Lung lobectomy

 Lobectomy of the lung is a surgical operation where a lobe of the lung is removed.
 It is done to remove a portion of diseased lung, such as early stage lung cancer.

-In addition to cancer, a lobectomy can also help to treat such things as a fungal infection, emphysema and tuberculosis.

 Administration

 The most common type of lobectomy is known as a thoracotomy.
 When this type of surgery is done the chest is opened up.
 An incision will be made on the side of the chest where the affected area of the lung is located.
 The incision will be in between the two ribs located in that area.
 The surgeon will then be able to have access to the chest cavity once the two involved ribs have been pried open.
 The surgeon will then be able to remove the lobe where the problem is contained.

 Another less invasive lobectomy procedure can be performed through a video assisted surgery, where the surgeon does not need to pry the two ribs open in order to get access.
 A few small incisions are made and surgical tools are inserted into the chest cavity aided by a small video camera.
 The video images will be projected onto a screen that the surgeon can see.
 Once the problem area is located the small tools that were previously inserted will be utilized to perform the surgery.
 Once the surgery is complete, the patient will remain in the intensive care unit of the hospital for a day.
 They will then remain in a regular hospital room for about 4 to 7 days.